Great Southern Railroad

 The Great Southern Railroad was a 41-mile short-line which interchanged with the Oregon Railway and Navigation Company, later the Oregon–Washington Railroad and Navigation Company (OWR&N), in The Dalles, Oregon, United States.
 The rail line ran south along Fifteen Mile Creek through Boyd to Dufur, and on to the small community of Friend.
-Besides the railhead junction with OWR&N, the Great Southern also had connections with two steamship line operating on the Columbia River; The Dalles, Portland & Astoria Navigation Co., and The Open River Transportation Co.
+Besides the railhead junction with OWR&N, the Great Southern also had connections with two steamship lines operating on the Columbia River; The Dalles, Portland & Astoria Navigation Co., and The Open River Transportation Co.

 The railroad was established by John G. Heimrich, a late 19th Century entrepreneur of German ancestry.
 Construction of the railroad was started on April 8, 1904, and was completed on July 1, 1913 with the establishment of regular train service from The Dalles to Friend.
 The Great Southern served agricultural and timber interests on the Columbia Plateau south of The Dalles and eastern slopes of Mount Hood.
 The general offices for the Great Southern were located in The Dalles, Oregon.
 The General Officers of the company, listed in 1925, were as follows: